 6. Report a scam, if you see it.
 The WHO is aware of the rising level of online threats that misuse their reputable name during this unfortunate for all of us, situation.
 They have opened a section on their official website where users can report various scams – here you can assess it – https://www.who.int/about/report_scam/en/

 Remove Malware Delivered by “World Health Organization (WHO)” E-mail Scam from Your Computer

 To remove any viruses related to “World Health Organization (WHO)” e-mail scam, then we suggest that you follow the steps below.
 They are suitable only if you know how to find it.
 For any other case, we strongly recommend automatic removal of malicious programs delivered by nasty e-mail scams.
 By using an advanced malware removal software you can delete automatically any malicious files and objects from your machine.
 This program has been created with the main idea to help you detect and get rid of any malicious files.
 Such a tool can protect your PC or Mac against future infections coming from scam mails as well.

 - Guide 1: How to Remove malware delivered by "World Health Organization (WHO)" e-mail scam from Windows.

-- Guide 2: Get rid of malware delivered by "World Health Organization (WHO)" e-mail scam from Mac OS X.
+- Guide 2: Get rid of malware delivered by "World Health Organization (WHO)" e-mail scam on Mac OS X.

-- Guide 3: Remove malware delivered by "World Health Organization (WHO)" e-mail scam from Google Chrome.
+- Guide 3: Remove malware delivered by "World Health Organization (WHO)" e-mail scam in Google Chrome.